markclare1992/markclare1992.github.io/_posts/2018-10-30-penalty-skill.md

 - Can penalty placement data be incorporated to improve modelling?
 (There is co-ordinate data for where the ball crosses the goalmouth plane)
 - Is it okay to assume penalty taking/saving ability stays constant with regards to time?
 Do players get better at taking penalties the more experience they gain?
 - Does penalty taking ability correlate with a players finishing ability?
+- Look at re-parameterizing or optimizing to minimize prediction error on a new penalty taker/goalkeeper.

 ### Stan Code (Complete Pooling)